 Follow your jaw release with some nice, slow, gentle neck rolls.
 Lift the back of your head (your chin is down lower than the back of your skull).
 Roll to the right and make circles.
 Roll to the left and make circles.
 Do this 2-3 times a day after jaw release.
 In general, hold the back of your head higher than your chin.
 Let your chin down.
 Lengthen your neck this way throughout the day.

 Open your shoulders

+Stand and sit with your shoulder blades apart and the top, back of your head lifted to lengthen your neck.
+Your pelvis is not tucked.
+Your legs are not crossed.
 Daily, lift your arms and make circles.
 Stand with feet apart and with your arms open wide, breathe in deep, exhale deeply, too.
 Inhale and lean over to your side, exhale and come back up.
 Repeat on the other side.
 Do a set of 5 in each direction.

-Step the ball of your foot onto a rolled towel or half foam "tube".
+Step the ball of your foot onto a rolled towel or half foam “tube”.
 Make sure your heel is grounded on the floor.
 Stand straight but with a slight bend in the knee.
 Straighten and bend the knee slightly, not that much, a little.
 Change to do the other foot.
 Then do both at once.
 5-10 times each set.
-Daily.
+Daily!
 This gives length to your hamstrings so your sacrum and buttocks muscles are more mobile when you need your pelvis to open for your baby during descent in labor.

 Thanks to Katy Bowman, Bioscientist, who taught me the importance of doing the calf stretch everyday, a few times a day, to ease pushing a baby out and make squatting easier.
 Your hamstrings will love you and you will love your hamstrings!